waseem-medhat/website/content/post/automating-git-with-python.md

 and the next ones!

 **Edit**: I added a `git pull` command to the code.
-While my workflow so far has the code only going in one direction, pulling is a best practice.
+While my workflow so far has the code only going in one direction, pulling is best practice.
 Thanks to David Kun for the suggestion.